Doctor of Philosophy - Science

 After you submit your thesis, you can choose to complete a significant industry placement in an area relevant to your potential career destination, through the Specialist Certificate in Research Practice for Scientists.
 This will give you the chance to build a valuable professional network, further develop your employability skills, and gain a greater understanding of career planning and employer expectations.

 Access extracurricular services and programs that will help you to develop the skills you need to succeed – for example the Three Minute Thesis competition and Thesis Boot Camp.
 You’ll also have access to a wide range of workshops on topics such as managing your data and science communication.

-While you’re studying with us, why not take advantage of the many opportunities available for you to get involved with volunteering to extend your learning opportunities, connect with communities, and enhance your employability.
+While you’re studying with us, why not get involved with volunteering to extend your learning opportunities, connect with communities, and enhance your employability.
 One opportunity for volunteering is through the Science Student Ambassadors program.